papis/papis/doc/source/info_file.rst

   files:
     - document.pdf

-Here we have used the ``files`` field to tell Papis that the paper has a pdf document attached to it.
-You can of course attach many other documents so that you can open them when you are opening it with the ``papis open`` command.
-For instance if you have a paper with supporting information, you could store it like such
+Here, we have used the ``files`` field to tell Papis that the paper has a PDF document attached to it.
+You can of course attach many other documents so that you can open them with ``papis open``.
+For instance, if you have a paper with supporting information, you could store it like this:

 .. code:: yaml